You are here

 • Keep Natesto out of the reach of children.

-• Report any changes in their state of health, such as changes in urinary habits, breathing, sleep, mood, nasal irritation or rhinitis.
+• Report any changes in their state of health, such as signs and symptoms of venous thromboembolism, changes in urinary habits, breathing, sleep, mood, nasal irritation or rhinitis.

 • Never share Natesto with anyone.